shivaprakash23/cropclassification_karnataka_psetae/data_extraction/hls/README.md

 # HLS Data Extraction Script

-This script provides a unified solution for extracting Harmonized Landsat Sentinel-2 (HLS) data using Google Earth Engine (GEE).
+hls_extraction.py. ( User can also use the separate extraction files) This script provides a unified solution for extracting Harmonized Landsat Sentinel-2 (HLS) data using Google Earth Engine (GEE).
 It supports both L30 (Landsat) and S30 (Sentinel-2) data extraction with standardized output format and error handling.

 ## Features